demisto/content/Packs/FeedUnit42/Integrations/FeedUnit42/README.md

 Unit42 feed of published IOCs, which contains known malicious indicators.

+Note: Install the MITRE ATT&CK pack if you want the feed to create MITRE ATT&CK indicators in your environment from the the STIX reports.

 ## Configure Unit42 Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.